-1. Retail Strategies Fall Flat If Not Backed by the Right Supply Chains
+1. Grocery Retail Strategies Fall Flat If Not Backed by the Right Supply Chains

 Food retail is a tough and turbulent market.
-Grocery has never been easy, but the current business transformation is more dramatic than anything we have seen in decades.
+Grocery has never been easy, but the current business transformation is more dramatic than anything we have seen in decades, especially with COVID-19 further accelerating many trends shaping the market.

 Grocery retailers need to simultaneously address several major trends:

-- Traditional full-assortment grocery retailers are feeling the squeeze both from discounters and the food service industry.
-Restaurants and food-to-go are capturing an increasing share of consumers’ wallets.
-Some food retailers have opened in-store restaurants.
-Even more are turning to prepared meals to increase their relevance in the eyes of the consumers.
-High-value food-to-go items also offer grocery retailers a means of increasing margins in a tough market — if done right.
-Done wrong, it also offers plenty of opportunities to lose money on costly food waste.
+- Grocery retailers must also compete with the food service industry.
+Restaurants, meal delivery services, and food-to-go are capturing an increasing share of consumers’ wallets.
+As a result, food retailers are turning to prepared meals to increase relevance and high-value food-to-go items to improve margins in a tough environment.
+Some are even opening in-store restaurants.
+With poor execution, though, these initiatives also introduce new opportunities to lose money on costly food waste.

-Looking at these trends and the challenges and opportunities they present, it is obvious that supply chain management will lie at the heart of the future successes and failures in grocery retail.
+These trends all present challenges and opportunities, but it’s clear that supply chain management will lie at the heart of the successes—and failures—we see in the future of grocery retail.
 All food retailers need to make tough choices today about where to place their business bets.
-However, regardless of the strategies selected by the different players, if their grocery supply chains are not developed to match the chosen strategies, chances of success are slim.
+Whichever strategy a retailer chooses, they have a slim chance of success if they don’t develop their grocery supply chain to match it.

-Successful food retailers need to master both the hard discounters’ lean, highly efficient grocery supply chains as well as the agile, responsive grocery supply chains needed for fresh products.
-In addition, many of them will need to manage the complexity of operating multiple store formats and offering several fulfillment options in parallel.
+Successful food retailers need to master both the hard discounters’ lean, highly efficient grocery supply chains as well as the agile, responsive supply chains needed for fresh products.
+In addition, many of them will need to manage the complexity of operating multiple store formats while offering several fulfillment options.

-- Fresh products typically have a high risk of markdowns and waste, making it very important to accurately forecast demand and replenish in sync with demand.
-The planning process for fresh products must be granular enough to capture even the smallest changes in demand.
-The supply chain for fresh products must be agile enough to adapt to variable demand.
+- Fresh products typically have a high risk of markdowns and waste, making it very important to accurately forecast demand and replenish in sync with it.
+For fresh products, the planning process must be granular enough to capture even the smallest changes in demand and the supply chain agile enough to adapt to variable demand.

-- Center store and other longer shelf life products are key to attaining efficient goods handling and optimized inventory flows.
-Accurate forecasting is essential, but supply does not need to be exactly in sync with demand at each individual moment.
-This makes it possible to level out the inventory flow through the supply chain for efficient utilization of capacity.
-In the stores, setting up supply to allow for one-touch movements or “truck to shelf” delivery is essential for increased profitability.
+- Center store and other longer shelf life products are key to efficient goods handling and inventory flow optimization.
+Though accurate forecasting remains essential, replenishment for long shelf life products does not need to be exactly in sync with demand at any given moment, making it possible to level out the inventory flow through the supply chain for efficient capacity utilization.
+Setting up store deliveries to allow for one-touch replenishment or “truck-to-shelf” delivery is essential for increased profitability.

 In this best practice guide, we will highlight key approaches for increasing both responsiveness and efficiency in grocery supply chains.
 You will be hard pressed to find a single retailer employing all of these best practices.
 Rather, we encourage you to prioritize the most feasible and impactful development areas from your own perspective.